The Reluctant Gunner

 I carry a gun on my person every time I leave the house.
 Not because I enjoy it.
 Not because it makes me feel powerful or safe or like some particular version of myself.
 I carry one because I’ve looked at the world as it currently exists and made a decision about what I’m willing to be prepared for.

-This is the thing I’ve found hard to explain to people when the subject comes up.
+I find this hard to explain to people when the subject comes up.
 Some of my more liberal friends look at me sideways, as if owning guns is a values inconsistency I need to account for.
 Some of my friends who are bigger gun enthusiasts than I am would probably say I’m pretty into guns too.
 I’ve spent a lot of time on research.
 I genuinely enjoy learning about how things work and why.
 I would be lying if I said otherwise.
-What I don’t do is fetishize them, or make them my whole personality.
-Target shooting and being interested in guns as objects is a hobby.
-Carrying a gun every day in case I need to defend myself is a chore.
-Those are different things, and I think it matters to keep them separate.
+I don’t fetishize them, or make them my whole personality.

-It’s a weird time to be a gun-owning liberal, and I’m still figuring out how to navigate it.
+It’s a weird time to be a gun-owning liberal, and I’m still figuring it out.
 I respect the ICE protest in Minneapolis where someone showed up open carrying an AR-15.
 I understand the statement.
 I think it was about time the right understood that the Second Amendment applies to everyone, not just them.
 I also think that guy painted a massive target on himself.
 More importantly, I can walk through a likely chain of events pretty easily: a poorly trained ICE agent claims he felt unsafe and starts shooting, a protester returns fire, a gunfight breaks out, and suddenly every protester there gets labeled a violent extremist.
-This then becomes a pretext for rounding up more innocent people.
-The gun didn’t protect anyone.
-It handed the other side exactly what they wanted.

-The cognitive dissonance people assume I must be feeling isn’t really there.
+The cognitive dissonance people assume I must be feeling isn’t there.
 I don’t think guns are good or bad as objects.
 I think they’re tools, and like most tools, what matters is why you’re using them and whether you’re doing it responsibly.
-A gun at a target range and a gun on my hip are both firearms.
-They have very different jobs.
-I can enjoy one and feel ambivalent about the other without any contradiction.

 What I do feel is the weight of taking this seriously.
 Owning a firearm, especially one you carry, comes with responsibilities that don’t get talked about honestly very often.
 Getting the appropriate licenses and permits.
 Understanding local laws.
 Carrying the right insurance.
 The legal reality of defensive use.
 The ethical questions about when force is actually justified.
 And training.
 Actual training, followed by actual practice, on a regular basis.

-This is the part that I think gets glossed over the most.
+Nobody talks about this part honestly.
 Owning a gun does not protect you from anything.
 A gun on your hip that you don’t know how to use under stress is not a safety device.
 At best it’s a paperweight.
 At worst it’s a danger to you and every innocent person around you that rivals any threat you thought you were preparing for.
 If you’re going to carry, you owe it to yourself and everyone near you to be genuinely competent, not just technically armed.
-That’s not a one-time thing.
-It’s ongoing.

 I’m not an expert.
 I’m not former military or law enforcement.
 What I am is someone who has done a lot of reading, taken training seriously, and tried to find people who actually know things and then listen to them.
 I expect to keep doing that indefinitely.